2spleen/WDSIS/README.md

 # WDSIS
-Proof of concept internet connection montoring/alerting scripts using MongoDB
+Internet connection montoring/alerting scripts using MongoDB (primarily just a silly vehicle to experiment with MongoDB)